wing5wong/artisan-whs-static/source/_news/2021-05-04_medals-galore-for-pippa-competing-at-the-central-area-artistic-championships-2021.md

 SILVER - Dance/Freedance combined
 BRONZE - Figures

-Not only did she get on the podium for each event that she competed in she also qualified in each event at Nationals in July.
+Not only did she get on the podium for each event that she competed in, she also qualified in each event at Nationals in July.

 Congratulations Pippa!
 Fantastic effort!!